-B. Engagements
+A. Engagements

 1. Canndoc has an advanced propagation and growing facility which is located in Kibbutz Beit HaEmek, in which it develops and grows a wide variety of unique strains of medical cannabis (hereinafter: the "Northern Facility").
 As of the reporting date, the northern facility is spread over an area of approximately 5 dunams, whereby Canndoc has the right of first refusal regarding an option to expand the area of the northern facility to a total area of approximately 16 dunams.
 The northern facility includes a greenhouse for propagating, growing and florescence, as well as a processing facility and operational areas.
 During the reporting period, Canndoc performed extension, upgrade and adjustment works on the northern facility, for the purpose of ensuring the northern facility's compliance with the high-quality standards required to export from Israel and adjusting the quality of the products to the level required in Israel and in the target countries.
 The performance of the upgrade works was concluded in the fourth quarter of 2019; On May 21, 2020, an addendum to the agreement was signed, which formalized, inter alia, the investment in the Company's facility in Beit HaEmek.
-As of the publication date of the report, the suspensory conditions for the fulfillment of the agreement have not yet been met.